timpreece/NeuralNetwork/README.md

 NeuralNetwork
 =============
-Experiments with neural network code
+Experiments with neural network code in C#